Shopping Safely Online

 operating systems offer automatic updates.
 If this option is available, you should

-• Evaluate your software's settings – The default settings of most software enable all
+enable it. - Evaluate your software's settings – The default settings of most software enable all

 available functionality.
 However, attackers may be able to take advantage of this